ekanshsinghal/react-starter-template/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ```
-npm build
+npm run build
 ```
-Builds the app for production to the `dist` folder.\
+Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\